praveensripati/001-mcafee-aws-dev-workshop/09-Nov-Morning (AWS Interfaces)/js-interface/README.md

     >mkdir js

 1. From the same folder execute the below commands to install the `aws-sdk` and `uuid` modules.
 A `node_modules` subdirectory will be automatically created.
+If any warnings, ignore them.

     >cd js\
     >npm install aws-sdk\